Runik-3/builder/README.md

 # Runik Builder

-This library generates e-reader compatible dictionaries from MediaWikis.
+A library that generates e-reader compatible dictionaries from MediaWikis.

 ## Quick Start

-The command line currently accepts two flags:
+CLI flags:
-- `-u`: Is the wiki api url (eg. https://stardust.fandom.com/api.php).
+- `-w`: `[*required]` Must be a valid MediaWiki api url (eg. https://stardust.fandom.com/api.php).
-- `-p`: Is the page limit (defaults to 5 for development purposes). <-- currently this controls the size of mediawiki page queries, but this will get swapped for a total dictionary size limiter.
+- `-l`: `[default 100,000]` Sets a limit for

-Example:
+The following command will generate a dictionary from the Stardust Fandom Wiki containing the first 5 words and their definitions.
 ```
-`go run . -u https://stardust.fandom.com/api.php -p 5`
+`go run . -w https://stardust.fandom.com/api.php -l 5`
 ```